adobeio/adobeio-documentation/README.md

 ## <a name="Introduction">Introduction</a>

-Before setting up and using AEM with Adobe I/O, read the following sections in this Introduction:
+Before setting up and using AEM with Adobe I/O, you will need to do the following:

-1. What's Needed
+1. Obtain Authorization
 1. Register an AEM Event Publisher
 1. Register an AEM Consumer App

-### What's Needed
+### Obtain Authorization

 To complete this solution, you will need authorization to use the following services: